 I give this book a 5 out of 5 bookends.

-I received this book from the Baker Publishing Group for an honest review
+Disclaimer: I received this book free from the publisher in exchange for an honest review.

-On a scale of 1-5 bookends, I give this book a 4.
+On a scale of 1-5 book ends, I give this book a 5 out of 5.

-I received this book from Bethany House Publishing for an honest review.
+Disclaimer: I did receive this book free from the publishers in exchange for an honest review.